shauryat97/SampleSelectionBasedKnowledgeDistillation/README.md

 Knowledge distillation is an effective approach for compressing deep neural networks by distilling the generalization capability (“dark knowledge”) of a complex network (teacher) to a simpler network (student).
-The core idea of KD was given by Geoffrey Hinton et al. in 2014.[1].
+The core idea of KD was given by [Geoffrey Hinton et al.](https://arxiv.org/pdf/1503.02531.pdf) in 2014.

 # Task
 To introduce a metric for `selective sampling` from arbitrary datasets in order to  increase the distillation performance of the teacher model.